 If you're considering dental treatment abroad, do your research and be aware of the potential risks.

 There are no official statistics on the number of people travelling abroad for dental treatment.
-However, a 2007 survey by the consumer association Which? found that dentistry is one of the most popular types of planned treatment for UK residents.
+But a 2007 survey by the consumer association Which? found dentistry is one of the most popular types of planned treatment for UK residents.

-His impression, based on talking to other dentists and patients who have been abroad, is that most people seem happy with the treatment they have received but a few encounter problems.
-The main difficulties are communication and aftercare.
+His impression, based on talking to other dentists and patients who have been abroad, is that most people seem happy with the treatment they have received, but a few encounter problems.
+The main difficulties are with communication and aftercare.

 Aftercare can also be a problem.
 "When people seek follow-up care in the UK, sometimes several years after the surgery was carried out, it can be very difficult for dentists over here to treat them if they don't have full documentation about the way procedures were carried out.
 For example, more than 50 different systems can be used for dental implants."

 To illustrate the type of problems faced by people who have treatment abroad, Walmsley gives the example of a woman who was referred to him after having dental surgery abroad.

 Sue* lost all her teeth at a young age because of various dental problems.
 By the time she was 50 she was fed up with wearing dentures and wanted fixed teeth or dental implants instead.